pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 Serverless architectures are a popular trend right now.

-When thinking of serverless computing, names like [Amazon AWS Lambda](https://aws.amazon.com/lambda/details/) or [Windows Azure Functions](https://azure.microsoft.com/en-us/services/functions/) may come to mind, but the fact is that there are several companies focusing on this model.
-One of these companies is [PubNub](https://www.pubnub.com/).
+When thinking of serverless computing, names like [Amazon AWS Lambda](https://aws.amazon.com/lambda/details/) or [Windows Azure Functions](https://azure.microsoft.com/en-us/services/functions/) may come to mind, but there are many other companies also focusing on this model.
+Take [PubNub](https://www.pubnub.com/), for example.

 PubNub allows you to build real-time applications by providing APIs for publish/subscribe messaging, online presence detection, and mobile push notifications among other [features](https://www.pubnub.com/products/global-data-stream-network/).

-Using PubNub, you can publish a message (data) into a channel (or channels) so the applications or devices subscribed to that channel receive the message in *real-time*:
+Using PubNub, you can publish a message (data) into channels so the applications or devices subscribed to that channel receive the message in *real-time*:

 ![Pub-Sub](https://raw.githubusercontent.com/pluralsight/guides/master/images/184417a9-098d-4005-973a-3d80b272209c.gif)